-Fence / Gate Permit Requirements in Chapel Hill, NC
+Fence Permit Requirements in Chapel Hill, NC

 OpenGov.
 NC 2018 RC.

-When you DO need a permit
+When you need a Fence permit in Chapel Hill

 Pool barrier fencing must meet safety code and requires a permit.